daithioc95/MS1/README.md

 ### Strategy Plane
 The strategy plane is the most high level plan of the website.
-This planes i fimportant as it ensure that all the following sections and website end product aligns to the websites objectives.
+This planes is important as it ensures that all the following sections and website end product aligns to the websites objectives.
-For this plane, I identified my primary objects and user stories of the website.
+For this plane, I identified my primary objects and user stories of the website below.

 #### Project Objectives
+- Portray my experience and what the website is for
 - Showcase my CSS & HTML skills to the audience.
 - Provide the user with a means of contact.